Codex Entry 05: The Culinary Traversal, 900–1700

 III.
 1300–1450 — Ming intensification, the fermented-and-preserved trade

 The Yuan and then the Ming reorganize the Chinese trade.
 The Ming Haijin sea ban, paradoxically, deepens the role of Sulu, Brunei, and Maynila as transshipment hubs.
-The Pangasinan coastal flats, Capiz, Iloilo — these become fermentation centers with named vintages of bagoong and patis moving outbound on Chinese-Borneo-Malay shipping.
+The Pangasinan coastal flats, Capiz, Iloilo — these become fermentation centers with bagoong and patis moving outbound on Chinese-Borneo-Malay shipping.
 Salted preserves and fish sauces are now export commodities, not just household staples.

 Linguistic seeds.
 Hokkien Chinese loanwords begin to layer onto trade-elite households.
-Toyo (← Hokkien tāu-iû, soy sauce).
-Tahuri / tahure (fermented bean curd).
-Bihon (rice noodle).
-Most of these will not stabilize as fully vernacular until after 1565 — but the lexical seeds are anchored in this 14th–15th-century window.
+By standard linguistic scholarship — these specific etymologies are externally sourced, not drawn from the primary corpus — toyo derives from Hokkien tāu-iû (soy sauce), tahuri / tahure from a fermented-bean-curd term, bihon from a rice-noodle term.
+Most of these will not stabilize as fully vernacular until after 1565 — but the trade contact that plants the lexical seeds belongs to this 14th–15th-century window.
 The polities are already tasting the words they will later think of as their own.

 IV.
 1450–1521 — The Halal Turn